TrES-2b: Albedo

 The first important result from the Kepler Mission about TrES-2b is an extremely low geometric albedo measured in 2011, making it the intrinsically darkest known exoplanet.
-If the entire day–night contrast were due to geometric albedo, it would be 2.53%, but modeling suggests that much of this is dayside emission and the true albedo is much lower.
+If the entire day–night contrast were due to geometric albedo, it would be 2.53%, but modeling suggests that much of this is dayside emission due to the planet's high temperature and the true albedo is much lower.
 It is estimated to be less than 1%, and for the best-fit model, it is about 0.04%.
 This makes TrES-2b the darkest known exoplanet, reflecting less of the light that strikes it than coal or black acrylic paint.
 It is not clear why the planet is so dark.
 One reason could be the absence of reflective clouds such as those that make Jupiter so bright due to TrES-2b's proximity to its parent star and the consequent high temperature.
 Another reason could be the presence in the atmosphere of light-absorbing chemicals such as vaporized sodium, potassium, or gaseous titanium oxide; however, Kipping and Spiegel excluded heavy oxides of titanium and vanadium from their models, as it seems unrealistic that condensed, heavy compounds be present in the upper atmosphere.
 They also note that in general, hot Jupiters are expected to be dark, because "absorption due to the broad wings of the sodium and potassium D lines is thought to dominate their visible spectra", and, apart from that of Kepler-7b (38±12), albedo measurements for hot Jupiters have generally given only upper limits.